piatoss3612/LibroLink/README.md

 - The frontend was deployed to Vercel for testing and demonstration purposes.
 - The social login experience was seamless and the NFT minting process was successful.
 - The zkSync network provided fast and low-cost transactions for minting NFTs.

+## Next Steps

+- Implement paymaster for gasless transactions with advanced features
+- Think about what is needed to implement membership-based fee payments

 ## References